Today, I’m going to show you how to fix an odometer that doesn’t work.

 So if you put the car on the reverse, it increases the car’s mileage, not decreases.
 Like anything else, since this is mechanical, and it spins, these speed sensors w3ear out.

 Usually, when they wear out, you might get the check engine light.

 But more importantly, your speedometer and odometer won’t work.

 So if your speedometer and odometer don’t work, you want to replace the vehicle’s speed sensor.
 The vehicle speed sensor is located right underneath the car.

 So if we start from the front of the car, pass the oil pin back to the transmission, if we look at the rear of the transmission, you could find the vehicle speed sensor right back here.

 It’s easy to replace with just one bolt holding it in.

 So replacing the vehicle speed sensor is a common fix when both the vehicle speedometer and odometer are not working.

-But in our case the speedometer works just fine it’s just the odometer that’s not working.
-The reason why the odometer stops working is because there are these gears that actually spin the odometer and these gears get brittle because they are just made of plastic and the teeth break off and THEN there is nothing to actually spin the odometer.
+But in our case, the speedometer works just fine.
+It’s just the odometer that’s not working.
+The odometer stops working because there are these gears that spin the odometer, and these gears get brittle because they are just made of plastic, and the teeth break off, and THEN there is nothing to spin the odometer.

 So it is to remove the gauge cluster and replace these gears.